DavidsonGroup/flexiplex/index.md

 Read with a matching barcode will be reported to standard output (or to individual files if the -s true option is provided).

-If read chopping and ID replacement is used (-i true, default):
+If read chopping and ID replacement is used (-r true, -l true default):
   - Read IDs will be replaced with the following format (similar to FLAMES): <barcode>_<UMI>#<original ID>_<+/-><N>of<M> where <+/-> indicates whether the barcode was found on the forward or reverse strand of the original read, M is the number of barcodes found in direction indicated by +/- and N is the 1st, 2nd etc. of those barcode.
   - Reads will be reverse complimented if the barcode was found in the reverse direction.
 For 10x 3' data this puts all reads in the reverse direction of the mRNA (3'->5')
   - If multiple barcodes are found in the same direction the read is split at the position of the second or subsequent primer, and multiple reads reported.